obsidiansystems/ledger-app-nervos/README.md

 you can run the command again, and it will automatically remove any previously-loaded version.

-# Prepare ledger and client from source
+# Installing Ledger App from Source

+Alternatively, you can install the Ledger app from source.

 Make sure you have Nix installed.
 Load the latest version of the Nervos app, confirming the unsafe prompt: